Keaton Boyle

 In late 2019, I interned for Rep. Jerry McNerney, a Member of Congress representing California's 9th District.
 I talked with constituents, ran errands, attended hearings, and wrote briefs on technology and telecom issues.

-I received my M.A. from the University of Chicago in 2019.
+I received an M.A. from the University of Chicago in 2019.
 My thesis, Privacy and Possessive Individualism in the "Big Tech" Hearings, examined the conceptualization of digital privacy in several Congressional hearings and critiqued the familiar framing of data as property.
 Occasionally at UChicago, I wrote for the Chicago Maroon and the Harris School's Chicago Policy Review.

 Before that, I was a software engineer at Google.
 I spent two years in Los Angeles building an internal ad tool for trend and audience analysis, before moving up to San Francisco and joining a supplier diversity upstart in Google's in-house incubator.
 During 20% time, I worked with the Google Civics team to build "Election Insights."